 So it makes sense to get out, while I still can.
 That means selling it, and this isn’t a town where houses go quickly.
 If you want anything close to the actual value, it’s a year or two on the market.
 If you don’t stay in it, it falls apart, or becomes a meth lab.
 If nobody’s living there, you can’t insure it.
 So if the meth lab explodes, you lose everything.
 The value of the land wouldn’t pay to have the ashes of the house removed.

 It’s a great house in a lot of ways.
 It was built in the 1880’s probably.
 Once it had a nice porch but that was enclosed to make the living room bigger.
 That breaks my heart.
-They had another room built on a few years back which breaks as my heart as well, for different reasons.
+They had another room built on a few years back which breaks my heart as well, for different reasons.
 It’s where they had their bedroom those last years.
 I won’t talk about the shit I saw there.
-I never wanted to go back in there, then a young lady stayed there for a while and made it pure again.
+I never wanted to go back in there, then my step daughter stayed there for a while and made it pure again.

 She’s gone now too, one of the living ghosts.
 I don’t go in there now except to get things from the closet.